rishitsahu/translate-server/README.md

 ## Tech Stack

 1. Javascript: Primary programming language
-2. NodeJS: Backend Framework
+2. NodeJS: Javascript runtime environment
-3. ExpressJS: Backend library
+3. ExpressJS: Backend Framework
 4. MySQL: Database for storing translations
 5. External API: Google-Translate API (for actual translations)

 ## Approach

-This is a Web Server which can be used by any person looking to translate text from one language to the desired language.
+This is a Web Server which can be used by an individual looking to translate text from one language to the desired language.
 The user is required to provide three fields : -

     - Source language code
     - Target language code